-For CC1 and the three CCLPs - all of which use the original tiles and gameplay elements - there are two scoreboard categories each: "MS" (for times achieved in either MSCC or TW's MS rules emulation) and "Lynx" (for times achieved in TW's Lynx rules emulation).
+For CC1 and the four CCLPs - all of which use the original tiles and gameplay elements - there are two scoreboard categories each: "MS" (for times achieved in either MSCC or TW's MS rules emulation) and "Lynx" (for times achieved in TW's Lynx rules emulation).
 Since CC1 also has an official Steam release, there is a third "Steam" category (just for that set) for times achieved in that version.
 Finally, since CC2 introduced additional ways of scoring points, there are two categories for that game as well: "score" (for high level scores including all bonuses) and "time" (for high times, as usual).

 Scores achieved in the original Atari Lynx version are not tracked.
 Scores achieved in other, lesser-known versions of the game (such as the Commodore 64 version or the ZX Spectrum version) are not tracked.
-Scores on CCLP1, CCLP2, or CCLP3 achieved in one of the Steam executables (possible via porting the levels to CC2 format) are not tracked.
+Scores on CCLP1, CCLP2, CCLP3, or CCLP4 achieved in one of the Steam executables (possible via porting the levels to CC2 format) are not tracked.

 (MS has always been the "standard" ruleset for serious/competitive play, but in recent years Lynx has gained a significant following.
 Most of the differences between MS rules and Lynx rules are explained here and here.)

 Here are a few general rules to abide by: